 Learn to communicate properly.
-New students are shy to communicate or may not be confident.
+New students are shy to talk or may not be confident.

-But get out of your comfort zone and actually do the communication yourself.
+But get out of your comfort zone and do the conversation yourself.

-If you fly to a busy airport you may get overwhelmed by all the information, but do not get nervous ask your air traffic controller to repeat.
+If you fly to a congested airport, you may get overwhelmed by all the information, but do not get nervous, ask your air traffic controller to repeat.

 Air traffic controllers their job is to keep the airspace safe for flying.